-When extension 200 calls into extension 100, extension 200 is added to the forwarding destinations for extension 300 and 400.
+When user extension 200 calls into extension 400, extension 200 is added to the forwarding destinations for group extensions 300 and 400.
 If extension 200 already exists in the forwarding destinations for those numbers, extension 200 will be invalid as a forwarding destination (remain as forwarding destination with "!" in the front of the extension number).